Dagobert42/reading-list-maker/README.md

 Recontextualized Knowledge and Narrative Coalitions on Telegram
 ```

-3. open main.ipynb
+### 3. Open and read `main.ipynb`

-main.ipynb walks you through how to perform the search and annotation process.
+`main.ipynb` walks you through how to perform the search and annotation process.
 You can modify this file to your needs!

-Results will get saved to the /results folder in CSV format.
+Results will get saved to the `/results` folder in CSV format.
 It is therefore recommended to use a program that can visualize CSV files nicely when working with the results.
 Although the process is mostly automated it will likely be necessary to frequently screen intermediary results.